On The Road Again

 Cars

-I'm about a third of the way through my last book and there is no way I can stretch it out for seven more days.
-I'm fortunate to have some movies and fly fishing videos on the iPad, as the ship's library is lacking.
+I'm about a third of the way through my last book, and there's no way I can stretch it out over the remaining seven sea days.
+Fortunately, I loaded a few movies and some fly-fishing videos onto the iPad before we left.
+That's a good thing, because the ship's library leaves a lot to be desired.

 Well, that's about it for today.